 Accept responsibility for your own life

-So, accept that you have a problem, and decide that you are ready to change things in your life for the better, and move forward!
+So, accept that you have a problem with whatever you think is holding you back, and decide that you are ready to change things in your life for the better, and move forward!
+You will be amazed at how freeing it is!

 The first place that we want to look at it is the stories in your life about money.
 The voices that you hear inside your head that say “money does not grow on trees” or “we cannot afford that right now” or _____ whatever your story is.
 You need to write these down and then change them to a positive statement.
 Money doesn’t grow on trees becomes there is always enough money; and we cannot afford that right now becomes I always have more than enough money to enjoy life!